Humanzee: Possibility

 The possibility of hybrids between humans and other apes has been entertained since at least the medieval period; Saint Peter Damian (11th century) claimed to have been told of the offspring of a human woman who had mated with a non-human ape, and so did Antonio Zucchelli, an Italian Franciscan capuchin friar who was a missionary in Africa from 1698 to 1702, and Sir Edward Coke in "The Institutes of the Lawes of England".

 Chimpanzees and humans are closely related.
 Genetic animal hybrids with different chromosome numbers decrease the probability of viable offspring and rarely occur in the first cross.
 Evolutionary biologists have found evidence that hybridization between humans and Pan troglodytes resulted in some varieties of archaic humans.
 Chimpanzees and bonobos are separate species, but hybridization has been documented.
 Genetic similarity, and thus the chances of successful hybridization, is not always correlated with visual appearances.
-Domestication and backcrossing has been found to increase fertility in subsequent generations.
+Domestication and back-crossing has been found to increase fertility in subsequent generations.

 All great apes have similar genetic chromosome structure.
 Humans have one pair fewer chromosomes than other apes; humans have 23 chromosome pairs, while all other apes have 24, with ape chromosomes 12 and 13 fused in the human genome into a large chromosome (which contains remnants of the centromere and telomeres of the ancestral 12 and 13).
 Chromosomes 6, 13, 19, 21, 22, and X are structurally the same in all great apes.
 Chromosomes 3, 11, 14, 15, 18, and 20 match among gorillas, chimpanzees, and humans.
 Chimpanzees and humans match on 1, 2p, 2q, 5, 7–10, 12, 16, and Y as well.
 Some older references include Y as a match among gorillas, chimpanzees, and humans, but chimpanzees, bonobos, and humans have recently been found to share a large transposition from chromosome 1 to Y not found in other apes.